TableCheck-Labs/code-review-guidelines/reviewers.md

 https://habr.com/en/post/440736/

 It can be quite easy to assume any criticism is a personal attack.
 We can use certain phrasing to make our reviews seems less like personal attacks.
+Avoid making sweeping label statements about a person's identity and focus on the **outcomes** and **impact** of the code, not the person.

 **not preferable**

-> You missed x thing in the feature.
+> **You** missed x thing in the feature.
-> Your code is hard to understand.
+> **You** have a lack of attention to detail.
-> You need to pay closer attention to the tests.
+> **Your** code is hard to understand.

 **preferable**

-> The feature spec lists x, it does not seem to be included here though.
+> The feature spec lists x, **it** does not seem to be included here though.
-> I am having a hard time understanding this, could you help me?
+> **I** am having a hard time understanding this, could you help me?
-> Do you think we should strive for better code coverage in this feature?
+> Do you think **we** should strive for better code coverage in this feature?

 ## No Nitpicking